Perspectives

 People are starting to agree that cargo airships could be big.

-Large airships might offer J/ton-km transport costs close to cargo ships, but with delivery times closer to airplanes, and more flexibility to deliver cargo point-to-point than either one.
+Large airships might offer joule/ton-km transport costs close to seagoing cargo ships, but with delivery times closer to airplanes, and more flexibility to deliver cargo point-to-point than either one.

 The key would be scale.
 On an airship, the lifting capacity is proportional to the volume of gas in its hull (L3).
 The drag is proportional to the cross-sectional area (L2).
 Consequently, as airships get larger, the cost per ton-km to move goods might decrease almost linearly.
 At a certain scale, this advantage presumably builds to the point where other concerns (inability to fly above weather, people making Hindenburg jokes etc.) seem like small issues.